CAVDgit/EHDS2_UC_Sciensano/README.md

 ##### Data Quality script ```EHDS2_pilot_UC1_quality_report.qmd```
 Evaluation of data according to the common data model.
-Based on the quality script design in [BY-COVID](https://github.com/MarjanMeurisse/BY-COVID_WP5_T5.2_baseline-use-case) It has to be compliant with secure processing environnement of nodes (tba)
+Based on the quality script design in [BY-COVID](https://github.com/MarjanMeurisse/BY-COVID_WP5_T5.2_baseline-use-case).
+It has to be compliant with secure processing environnement of nodes (tba).

 ##### Data analysis script ```EDHS2_pilot_UC1_aggregate_data_node.R```
 Analysis script that will generated the aggregate output for a node.